Ferries from

 There are approximately 55 miles (88km) and 47 nautical miles between Scotland and Northern Ireland.

-What does it cost for a ferry from Scotland to Northern Ireland?
+How much is the ferry from Scotland to Northern Ireland?

 The price of a ferry from Scotland to Northern Ireland can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.